donat19/nod-js-mvp/docs/CHAT_SYSTEM.md

 ## Support

-For technical support or feature requests, please refer to the main AutoHub documentation or contact the development team.
+For technical support or feature requests, please refer to the main AutoMax documentation or contact the development team.

 ---